booyaa/booyaa.github.io/_drafts/2018-XXXX-sketchpad-project-sinatra-nginx-docker-compose.md

 }
 ```

 Obviously I didn't come up with this conclusion immediately, I needed some kind of sketchpad / scratch space to try out the various ideas for rewriting the requests.
-Enter `docker-compose`, a really handy way to join a bunch of containers together without having brain meltdown from remembing the various incantations that are the individual docker commands.
+Enter `docker-compose`, a handy way to join a bunch of containers together without having brain meltdown from remembering the various incantations that are the individual docker commands.

 Here's the `docker-compose.yml` I used: